material-motion/indefinite-observable-js/README.md

 - bugs, or
 - remaining compatible with the subset of the Observable spec that we support.

 If you'd like to add operators, static methods, or other features, we invite you to depend upon us subclassing `IndefiniteObservable` in your own module.
-In fact, that's how we add features too.
+In fact, [that's how we add features too](https://github.com/material-motion/material-motion-js/blob/develop/packages/streams/src/MotionObservable.ts).

 Of course, we welcome improvements to the examples and documentation in this repo.

 ### Bundling ###

 Our source is available in 3 flavors: a TypeScript module, a JavaScript module, and a JavaScript bundle.
 Any changes made to the first need to be reflected in the other two.
 This should be handled for you automatically via a pre-commit hook.
+If you have a clean working copy after committing, you're good.
+If not, amend the commit with the new build before pushing.

 If you need to bundle it independently, run

 ```
 yarn run build